 - Dogs are subject to the collection of urine or blood samples, at the discretion of the testing veterinarian, at any point from the pre-race examination until six (6) hours after the team's finish.
 The musher or a designee will remain with the dogs.
 All results will be sealed and signed for before the tests are considered complete. - A musher must assist the veterinarian in collecting samples whenever requested.
 If blood or urine testing of a dog reveals any of the prohibitive drugs in the dog, this rule has been violated regardless of when such drugs were administered to the dog.
-Blood, urine and other test results will be made available upon request. - Mushers are cautioned to ensure that food, meat, snacks and veterinary supplies do not contain prohibited drugs.
+Blood, urine and other test results will be made available to the musher upon request. - Mushers are cautioned to ensure that food, meat, snacks and veterinary supplies do not contain prohibited drugs.

-Rule 40 -- Pre-Race Veterinary Exam: Veterinary paperwork, including Pre-Race Exam forms (one for each dog with proof of vaccination), Dog Microchip Identification Sheet (maximum 20), Verification of Deworming Form and the Veterinarian Signature Form (the letter from the Chief Veterinarian addressing the veterinarian who performs the physical exams which must be signed along with each Pre-Race Exam Form), has to be delivered to ITC Headquarters by the deadline of 5:00 P.M. on Wednesday, February 27, 2013.
+Rule 40 -- Pre-Race Veterinary Exam: Veterinary paperwork, including Pre-Race Exam forms (one for each dog with proof of vaccination), Dog Microchip Identification Sheet (maximum 20), Verification of Deworming Form and the Veterinarian Signature Form (the letter from the Chief Veterinarian addressing the veterinarian who performs the physical exams which must be signed along with each Pre-Race Exam Form), has to be delivered to ITC Headquarters by the deadline of 5:00 P.M. on Wednesday, March 4, 2015.
 Non-compliance will result in a fine of \$100.

 Mushers must initiate conversation regarding scheduling of appointments for blood tests and ECGs (EKGs) on first come first served basis, beginning at 8:00 a.m.
-Saturday, December 1.
-2012 and must be done no later than Wednesday, December 19, 2012.
+Monday, December 1, 2014 and must be done no later than Saturday, December 20, 2014.
 Non-compliance will result in a \$100 fine.